MHohenberg/badpass/README.md

 @JadoJodo started this project in 2016.

 ### Support or Contact
 Having trouble or have questions?
 Are you one of the mentioned services and have recently mended your standards?
-Email jordan@beryl.us
+Email j@hxl.io